eddy123457/Revisited_Upscale_Model/README.md

 # Revisited_Upscale_Model
-next addition of the previous model
+Next addition of the previous model with superior results.